Wonder Woman (2017 film): Critical response

-"Gas was intended to win the war.
-On that much Wonder Woman is absolutely right." said David Hambling in Popular Mechanics.
 Rachel Becker of The Verge stated that despite the scientific liberties of using a "hydrogen-based" chemical weapon as a plot device, the film succeeds in evoking real and horrifying history.
 "First off, mustard gas is such a horrible, terrifying weapon, it doesn't need to be made more potent.
 But if you were a chemist bent on raining destruction on the Allied forces, you wouldn't do it by replacing the sulfur atom in mustard gas with a hydrogen atom.
 You'd know that sulfur is the linchpin holding together this poisonous molecule."

-One notable criticism was directed towards aspects of the final act, with the reveal of Ares and the climactic fight.
-Patty Jenkins later admitted when promoting Wonder Woman 1984 that it was studio mandated, with her commenting “that was the only thing that the studio forced my hand on was that it was not supposed to be, it was supposed to be like, that he never turns into Ares, the whole point of the movie is that you get there to the big monster, and he’s just standing there looking at you saying, I didn’t do anything.
-And then the studio kept saying, we’ll let you do that, and then we’ll see.
+One criticism was directed towards aspects of the final act, with the reveal of Ares and the climactic fight.
+Patty Jenkins later admitted when promoting Wonder Woman 1984 (2020) that it was studio mandated, with her commenting "that was the only thing that the studio forced my hand on … it was supposed to be like, that he never turns into Ares.
+The whole point of the movie is that you get there to the big monster, and he's just standing there looking at you saying, I didn't do anything.
+And then the studio kept saying, we'll let you do that, and then we'll see.
 And then I could feel it creeping up, and then at the last minute, they were like, you know what?
 We want Ares to show up.
-And I was like, we don’t have time to do that now.
+And I was like, we don't have time to do that now.
 Nope, you gotta do it!"